-Medicare covers semi-private rooms, meals, skilled nursing and rehabilitative services, and other medically necessary services and supplies after a 3-day minimum, medically necessary, inpatient hospital stay for a related illness or injury.
-An inpatient hospital stay begins the day the hospital formally admits you as an inpatient based on a doctor's order and doesn't include the day you're discharged.
-You may get coverage of skilled nursing care or skilled therapy care if it's necessary to help improve or maintain your current condition.
+Medicare covers semi-private rooms, meals, skilled nursing and rehabilitative services, and other medically necessary services and supplies furnished in a skilled nursing facility.
+These services are only covered after a 3-day minimum, medically necessary, inpatient hospital stay for a related illness or injury.
+You may get coverage of skilled nursing care or skilled therapy care if it's necessary to improve or maintain your current condition.
+If the skilled nursing facility decides you should be discharged based solely on a lack of improvement, and not because you no longer require skilled nursing or therapy care, you can appeal this decision.
+See page 92 for your rights when you think you're being discharged too soon.

-To qualify for care in a skilled nursing facility, your doctor must certify that you need daily skilled care like intravenous injections or physical therapy.